MceboZulu/MceboZulu/README.md

 - 👋 Hi, I’m @MceboZulu
 - 👀 I’m interested in Technology
-- 📫 How to reach me ...
+- 📫 How to reach me :
+- instagram : mcebo.zulu

 <!---
 MceboZulu/MceboZulu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.